bombs-kim/pythonp/README.md

 use it to save up memory.

 #### `l`
-Each line of `lines` When -e option is on.
-See the explanation on `-e --each` option below.
+Each line of the `sys.stdin` when `-e` option is on.
+See the explanation on `-e` option below.

 ## Features
-* The last expression is automatically printed with `p` function if nothing has been previously printed.
-If you don't want that you can put `;pass` in the end.
+* The last expression is automatically printed with `p` function if your code dind't write anything to `sys.stdout`.
+If you don't want this feature you can put `;pass` in the end.

 * If `-e` option is given, your code can work on each line `l`, not the entire lines `lines` or `_lines`.
 The names `lines` and `_lines`